Liopold35894/cse15l-lab-reports/lab-report-3.md

 find -type f -iname CH9.txt
 ./ch9.txt
 ```
-You can see that even I capitaliza both c and h for both example, but I am still able to find the file that I am looking for, this could be really helpful.
+You can see that even if I capitalize both c and h for both examples, I am still able to find the file that I am looking for, this could be really helpful.

 The third one I am showing is `find . -type f -name "*.java" -o -name "*.txt"`.
-The `-o` stand for the logical OR.
-This help search multiple files with multiple extensions.
+The `-o` stands for the logical OR.
+This help searches multiple files with multiple extensions.

 Example 1: (In Abernathy directory)
 ```